 The breaker panel area was inspected and determined to be the area of the origin of the fire due to the amount of damage and burn patterns.

-Further inspection of the exterior showed that the electric service meter was located directly below a gutter which was clogged with leaves and debris.
+Further inspection of the exterior showed that the electric service meter was located directly below a gutter that was clogged with leaves and debris.
 During the rainstorm, water that couldn’t flow through the gutter spilled over and directly onto the top of the meter.
 The water was able to follow the electrical service line from the meter through the wall and then into the breaker panel causing the electrical malfunction.

-VERTEX determined that the cause of the fire was the age of the home and wiring (over 30 years) combined with a clogged gutter which poured water directly onto the meter.
+VERTEX determined that the cause of the fire was the age of the home and wiring (over 30 years) combined with a clogged gutter that poured water directly onto the meter.
 The damages totaled approximately $100,000.